For Vegas Oddsmakers, Home Team's Fairy Tale Season Becomes A Frightfest

 Of course, those odds don't make a whole lot less sense months later, when seen in the harsh light of May — and when, with Vegas four wins away from the Cup, a bettor's $60 last year stands a decent chance of turning into $30,000 next week.
 Some bets reportedly stand to pay out at $120,000.

 What was once an act of faith (or madness) by an overeager fan could now be a nice car paid in cash.
-Or, if the bettor happened to be a fan of the Tampa Bay Lightning or the Washington Capitals, both of which still have the chance to beat Vegas for the Cup, that preseason Hail Mary ticket could now seem like a divinely ordained test of loyalty.
+Or, if the bettor happened to be a fan of the Washington Capitals, which still has a chance to beat Vegas for the Cup, that preseason Hail Mary ticket could now seem like a divinely ordained test of loyalty.

 Either way, Forbes points out that while casinos stand the chance of staggering losses, perhaps we shouldn't be weeping too much for their plight.